marcodpt/spa/README.md

    - string `route`: an url with optional variables. ex: user/:id
    - function `comp(e, params)`: a
 [component](https://github.com/marcodpt/component/)
-   - function `mount(params)`: an optional function that recieve the `route` variables and returns a new version of params to be passed to `comp` function.
+   - function `mount(params, progress)`: an optional function that recieve the `route` variables and returns a new version of params to be passed to `comp` function.
 If you don't pass `mount` function, it will mount component with the `route` variables.
+Also an `update` function is available with you can use to update the progress bar if you want instead of a spinner, with the following
+signature: function `progress(data)`. object `data` params:
+    - string `width`: required progress width, ex.: 30%
+    - string `label`: optional label
+    - bool `animated`: bar is animated?
+    - bool `striped`: bar is striped?
+    - string `bg`: one of bootstrap bg, ex.: warning, danger, dark, success
    - function `update(updater, query)`: an optional function that will change the default behavior when you call for a component update.
 In case you don'y pass any function the query params will be used to update component.
 Otherwise